Ivnng/MPlatform/README.md

 * transformed_data:
   * title.csv
   * rating.csv
-  * cast.csv
-  * categories.csv

  Which you can also find in the link: https://mega.nz/folder/umIgGLTb#GtdfJXpJJGORmujvGbJMZg

- Then a SVD algorithm was used, with pandas and surprise library, to create a very simple Movie Recommendation System.
-You can review the code in:
- * 03_model.ipynb
+ Then the Scikit-Learn library was used to create a very basic Recommendation Model, in which the user inputs the movie title and the program returns a list of the top ten movies, most similar based on cast and category.
+ It was deployed on Streamlit, you can check it out here:

  Regards.